 How is the CASPer test scored?

 We recommend taking a CASPer practice test, similar to an MCAT diagnostic test, to gauge how well you perform under CASPer’s time constraints and get familiar with the test content and question types.
-Altus Suite offers an official practice CASPer test for applicants on their website.
+Acuity Insights offers an official CASPer practice test on their website for applicants to familiarize themselves with the platform and timing.

-This is the most recent addition to the Altus Suite assessment, and therefore the least known.
+This is one of the two current components of the Altus Suite assessment.
 Essentially, the Duet is designed to assess your suitability for your chosen programs.
 At the same time, the Duet also claims to assess which programs are the best fit for your academic and professional goals.
-According to Altus Suite, representatives, or stakeholders, of professional programs, such as medical schools, complete an evaluation that generates a Program Profile.
+According to Acuity Insights (formerly Altus Suite), representatives or stakeholders of professional programs, such as medical schools, complete an evaluation that generates a Program Profile.
 The applicants to these programs then complete the same assessment in which they choose the elements from several categories they most value in programs.
 The schools’ program profiles are then compared to the applicants’ rankings of values, goals, and priorities, resulting in “fit” scores for each applicant.
 The programs then receive the “fit” score of applicants for each category as well as the overall applicant rankings.
-Currently, the Duet is only available to US graduate medical programs and is piloted for US undergraduate medical programs.
+Currently, the Duet is available for U.S. medical and selected health-related programs, and programs decide individually whether to require it.

 While the Duet sounds like an objective and standardized way to assess the fit between applicants and schools, it’s early to say whether this evaluation is truly non-biased.
 Considering that the Duet is designed to help schools find applicants whose values and goals align with their own, there may be an inherent partiality towards the schools.

-As with the Snapshot interview, you will not receive a score for your Duet submission and you will not be able to view the results.
+You will not receive a score for your Duet submission, and you will not be able to view the results.
 Your choices will be sent to the programs you indicate, and only they will be able to view the results of your evaluation.

 How to Prepare for the Altus Suite Components